PierfrancescoSoffritti/configurable-threejs-app/README.md

 <img src="https://raw.githubusercontent.com/PierfrancescoSoffritti/ConfigurableThreejsApp/master/pictures/androidapp.png" height="500">

 - Node.js client, it can be used as a reference to write other Node.js clients.
+To be launch this client requires two arguments: ip and port of the server.